karlmdavis/rps-tourney/dev/work-log.md

 ### 2014-02-02, Sunday

 * 2.0h: Finished pulling out interfaces into `rps-tourney-service-api` and got the build working again.
-    * Next step: Fix up the interfaces that return `Request` instances to return legit entities instead.
+    * Next step: Fix up the interfaces that return `Response` instances to return legit entities instead.
 Mostly, I think this is the login-related methods.
         * Probably want to use request attributes and a filter to set the outgoing cookies.
     * Also need to fix up the references to `AuthTokenCookieHelper` and the `-webapp` projects's `web.xml` reference to the entry point.
     * Also need to rename all of the `*Service*` classes to match their new interfaces.